Welcome to the Premier Website for Professional Business Analysis

 Opportunity Cost Definition

-Opportunity cost refers to a foregone gain, where a decision-maker relinquishes a gain that would dertainly result from one course of action, by choosing instead a different course of action.
+Opportunity Cost refers to a foregone gain, where a decision-maker relinquishes a gain that would certainly result from one course of action, by choosing instead a different course of action.

 The 3-scenario example above reveals several opportunity costs, but the definition in each case depends on which comparison is in view.